 Do you prefer to…

 - “see” an idea?
-You are a visual
+You’re a visual thinker

 - ”hear” an idea?
-You are an auditory
+You’re an auditory thinker

-- learning about an idea while taking a walk?
-You are a kinesthetic
+- learn about an idea while taking a walk?
+You’re a kinesthetic thinker

 Would you rather…